 4. Improve yourself

-It is important that your belief in yourself is not weakened, so always seek to improve yourself in the field of your work.
-Solving more complex problems, you believe in your potential and capabilities more and more, thereby getting the recognition of others.
+It is important that your belief in yourself remains firm, so always seek to improve yourself in the field of your work.
+Solving more complex problems, you believe in your potential and capabilities more and more, thereby getting more accomplished.

-5. Emotional loss in childhood and adolescence
+5. Emotional problems in childhood and adolescence

-Copyright © 2016 Learning Mind.
+Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.